The information on this site is subject to a disclaimer, a copyright notice and rules related to privacy statement on the protection of personal data.

-The collected personal data are treated confidentially, and are used only by the Publications Office's staff of the EUR-Lex and TED Unit, the IT-service team and its contractors, as well as by the staff dealing with relevant issues (e.g. auditors, controllers) to treat requests, to communicate to the users of services.
+The collected personal data are treated confidentially, and are used only by the Publications Office's staff of the TED Unit, the IT-service team and its contractors, as well as by the staff dealing with relevant issues (e.g. auditors, controllers) to treat requests, to communicate to the users of services.

 No personal data are transferred to parties other than the recipients, or the parties specifically mentioned in the legal framework concerned, without prejudice to a possible disclosure by transmission to the bodies in charge of a monitoring, inspection or regulatory task in accordance with the Community legislation, e.g. the European Anti-Fraud Office (OLAF), or to the administrative investigation team.

 The Publications Office will not transfer personal data to third parties for purposes of direct marketing.